-Hopes for US-China trade talks help push Asian shares higher
+Hopes for US-China trade talks help push world shares higher

-TOKYO (AP) — Asian shares rose Wednesday amid hopes for progress in U.S.-China trade talks.
+TOKYO (AP) — Global shares rose Wednesday amid hopes for progress in U.S.-China trade talks.

 TRADE TALKS: Recent media reports say China has agreed to reduce tariffs on U.S. autos.
 That has raised hopes the two countries can make progress on their trade dispute.
-Investors worry weaker global trade would dent economic growth and corporate profits around the world.
+Investors worry that weaker global trade would dent economic growth and corporate profits around the world.

 Most Read Business Stories